Sectarianism and minorities in the Syrian civil war: Attacks on Christians and churches

-According to several claims which were made by various sources, Christians have been attacked and persecuted, either by members of opposition groups or by groups which support the government.
+Throughout the course of the conflict, Syrian Arab Armed Forces has been pursuing a military strategy of deliberately bombing churches.
+Various human rights organizations have also accused the Ba'athist government of targeting Christian civilians.
 As of 2019, around 61% of churches damaged in the Syrian civil war were targeted by the government forces.
 Out of the 124 documented incidents of violence against Christian religious centres between 2011 and 2019; 75 attacks were perpetrated the forces loyal to the Assad regime and 33 by various factions of the opposition.

 Some sources inside the Syriac Orthodox Church reported in 2012 an "ongoing ethnic cleansing of Christians" is being carried out by the Free Syrian Army.
 In a communication received by Agenzia Fides, the sources claimed that over 90% of the Christians of Homs have been expelled by militant Islamists of the Farouq Brigades who went door to door, forcing Christians to flee without their belongings and confiscating their homes.
 Mgr.
 Giuseppe Nazzaro, the Vicar of Aleppo later clarified that these reports were unconfirmed.